hpihkala/polygon-metrics-node/README.md

 - Pull the newest image with `docker pull hpihkala/polygon-metrics-node`
 - Use `docker ps` to find the ID of the currently running container
+- `docker stop [ID]`
-- `docker kill [ID]`
+- `docker rm [ID]`
-- Restart using the usual start command `docker run -d --env-file env.list hpihkala/polygon-metrics-node`
+- Restart using the usual start command `docker run -d --restart unless-stopped --env-file env.list hpihkala/polygon-metrics-node`

 ## Troubleshooting